Thousands arrested as protests against racism, police brutality spread across America

 Watchdog groups say dozens of journalists have been attacked or arrested while covering U.S. protests

-U.S. President Donald Trump sent out an incendiary tweet Friday, saying “When the looting starts, the shooting starts.”
-He also threatened to use the army to deal with protesters.
+U.S. President Donald Trump has made a series of incendiary comments, tweeting Friday that “When the looting starts, the shooting starts” and threatening to use the army to deal with protesters.
 The following morning, he called for a “MAGA NIGHT AT THE WHITE HOUSE,” suggesting that his supporters should show up when the protesters did.

 Video of Mr. Floyd, an African-American man, gasping for air as white police officer Derek Chauvin knelt on his neck reignited simmering frustration with a country that has failed to confront racist brutality despite numerous similar tragedies and protests.